dotnet-architecture/eShopOnContainers/README.md

 ### Advanced scenario

 The Advanced scenario can be run only in a Kubernetes cluster.
-Currently this scenario is the same as basic scenario with the following differences:
+Currently this scenario is the same as a basic scenario with the following differences:

 - [Deploy to AKS with a Service Mesh for resiliency](https://github.com/dotnet-architecture/eShopOnContainers/wiki/Deploy-to-Azure-Kubernetes-Service-(AKS))